 Exemptions to Licenses

-There are exceptions to when a license is required to play copyrighted music; stores under 2,000 square feet, and restaurants and bars under 3,750 square feet, can play music over a radio, TV, or similar device, but there have to be fewer than six speakers carrying the sound.
-Additionally, there are limits on the placement of the speakers.
-Importantly, customers cannot be charged for listening to the music.
-Educational and charitable events are also exceptions to the rule of requiring licensing to play music in stores.
+There may be exceptions to when a license is required to publicly perform copyrighted music; stores under 2,000 square feet, and restaurants and bars under 3,750 square feet, may play music over a radio, TV, or similar device, but there have to be fewer than six speakers carrying the sound.

 Performing Rights Organizations (PROs)